kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 for measuring snow depth (and snow water equivalent).
 We therefore have a way to assess accuracy.
 We download the *in situ* data from the [Niwot Ridge facility.](https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-nwt&identifier=34) We will compare to pole 16, which is shown in the photograph above.
 The relevant Niwot Ridge csv file is provided here:

 [in situ data from the Niwot Ridge LTER](saddsnow.dw.data.csv)

-If the daily average RH file created above is stored in the same directory as the Niwot Ridge in situ datafile, you can use [this python script](nwot_usecase.py) to visual compare them:
+If the daily average RH file created above is stored in the same directory as the Niwot Ridge *in situ* datafile, you can use [this python script](nwot_usecase.py) to visually compare them:

 *python nwot_usecase.py*

 <img src="nwot_usecase.png" width="500"/>

 We hae used the data from the fall to set the bare soil value for reflector height (RH_baresoil).
 Snow depth is then defined as:

 *snow depth = RH_baresoil - RH*